1977 - Aged 19 Scott Thorson claims in his palimony lawsuit against Liberace that their affair began here.

 - April 1982 - Thorson’s relationship with Liberace ends and Liberace has him forcibly evicted from his house.
 In court papers Liberace says he had asked Thorson to leave because Thorson had threatened to kill him and that his cocaine habit made him “irrational and unpredictable” and that he’d wanted Thorson to seek medical help.

-15th October 1982 - Thorson begins a $113 million dollar palimony lawsuit against Liberace, stating he had “an intimate sexual, emotional, and business, relationship” with Liberace for 6 years and is seeking lifetime support as well as money from claims of “assault, battery, and wrongful ejection.”
+15th October 1982 - Desperate for money to fund his drug habit and with never having had a proper job, Thorson begins a $113 million dollar palimony lawsuit against Liberace, stating he had “an intimate sexual, emotional, and business, relationship” with Liberace for 6 years and is seeking lifetime support as well as money from claims of “assault, battery, and wrongful ejection.”
+Thorson would later admit in court he’d lost most of his money and possessions at this time to his drug dealer, which went on through till 1988 when he was sentenced to prison.

 12th May 1983 - Thorson sues The Globe, Liberace and his half brother Wayne Johnson for $12 million for an article they printed alleging he’d been a boy prostitute who’d had sex with his step father.
 It was dismissed.